- Technical minimum: single socket with two cores.

 - Perform live migration of virtual machines.

-- Take advantage of automatic load balancing, business continuity, and backup and restore capabilities for your virtual machines.
+- Take advantage of automatic load balancing, business continuity, and advanced backup and restore capabilities for your virtual machines.